merzlab/QUICK-docs/docs/source/user-manual.rst

 files for both SCF energy calculation and geometry optimization containing density and/or coordinates.

    **CHK_WRITE** : Writes coordinates and density (optionally beta density for unrestricted calculations) to the data file.
+Only the last density is kept in the data file.
+In case of optimization calculations, all the coordinates are available.

    **CHK_READ_DEN** : Reads density (optionally beta density for unrestricted calculations) from the data file as guess instead of SAD guess.